Disclaimer: don’t expect (or fear) this level of sappiness on the rest of the blog. What can I say? Love stories just get me, and I like ours a lot.

 I get asked so often about how Bert and I met, and how I went from being a suburban-raised, law-school-bound sorority girl to full-time hired man on a ranch to a ranch wife and mother raising babies of various species on many thousands of acres.
-It’s a fun story, I promise, and definitely a God Thing, and definitely pretty silly in some of its finer points.
+It’s a long story, but if you’re interested, continue on, intrepid reader!

 Fast forward to my college years, where I thought I was going to get a degree in business and then go to law school or get my MBA, and subsequently realized business is not my thing.
 At all.
 Also I’m horrendous with numbers, and since lots of business involves money, you can imagine how well my accounting classes turned out–I thought I was having a breakdown.
 So, thanks for a fortuitous requirement-fulfilling course that I was obligated to take, I switched my major to Environmental Studies my sophomore year and was a much happier, less anguished and sleep-deprived camper thereafter.